Cast Iron Teapot: Discover the Japanese Tetsubin

 For simpler brewing, use the stove in your kitchen.
 You can heat water in another vessel and pour the boiling water into the cast iron kettle.
 You can also simply heat the water in the kettle on the stovetop if it is not lined with enamel.

 Make sure to heat the water to the appropriate temperature for the type of tea you are brewing.
 Green tea should be brewed with hot water from 150 to 180 F while black tea should be brewed between 200° and 212°F. Steep as recommended for your tea type.

 How to Care For a Cast Iron Teapot

 Durable cast iron teapots involve minimal care to protect their integrity.
-After each tea infusion, rinse out the Japanese teapot using warm water.
-Don't use soap or any other harsh cleaners such as vinegar as these can alter the flavor profile of tea.
+After each tea infusion, rinse out the teapot using warm water.
+Don't use soap or any other harsh cleaners such as vinegar as these can alter the flavor profile of subsequent infusions.

 Dry the vessel completely using a soft cloth to prevent rust.
 Make sure to dry the tea infuser basket as well.
 If you’re using a cast iron tea set with iron mugs, make sure to rinse and dry those as well.
 Do not put them in the dishwasher.
 With a little care and effort, your tetsubin will bring joy to tea brewing for years to come.

 Go For Cast Iron